piranha/solovyov.net/src/blog/2020/postgresql-query-jit.md

 ## Conclusion

 We should have tested more.
 Also, we need more monitoring to see that one query became too slow.
-Also, too bad we skipped pg11, since we would have enabled JIT with a 100% probability and this issue would've been really easy to identify.
+I've been thinking that not skipping PG11 would've helped to test JIT and identify this issue early.
+OTOH it seems it wasn't that straightforward to enable.

 With all that said, I can't shake off the feeling that JIT being enabled by default is a bit too early.